Sourdough batter crackers are one of the easiest and healthiest snacks you can make with your sourdough starter.

 - Rinse the seeds really well this time and drain them completely.

 - Lightly salt the seeds and spread them on baking sheets or dehydrator trays in a single layer.

-- Dry them for 6-10 hours at your lowest oven temperature setting (usually 175°F), or follow your dehydrator manufacturer’s instructions.
+- Dry them for 6 to 10 hours at your lowest oven temperature setting (usually 175°F), or follow your dehydrator manufacturer’s instructions.

-- Once completely dry, store them in an airtight container and use them within two weeks.
+- Once completely dry, store them in an airtight container and use them within 2 weeks.